gbmhunter/blog/content/programming/languages/python/python-virtual-environments/index.md

 The solution to this problem is to **create a separate installation space for all of the libraries, specific to the application that uses them**.
 This is called a _virtual environment_.

-Python has a few popular frameworks for creating vritual environments.
+Python has a few popular frameworks for creating virtual environments.

 ## virtualenv